Teaching projects at the IEE-ULB

 Encouragement Funds for Teaching in European Studies

-The project seeks to reinforce the professionalization dimension of teaching in European studies by preparing students to enter the workplace.
+The project reinforced the professionalization dimension of teaching in European studies by preparing students to enter the workplace.
 The objective is to allow students to develop new competencies relevant to their future professional life and to facilitate the link between the theory acquired in the classroom and the practical skills expected from them in EU affairs.